civicrm/civicrm-sysadmin-guide/docs/troubleshooting.md

     mysqldump -d -R -u username -p databasename civicrm_value_blah_1 civicrm_value_blah_2 > customfieldsfile.sql
     ```

      The only option that is different than creating an entire backup is the -d switch, which tells mysqldump not to output the data.
 List all the relevant custom value tables before the > customfieldsfile.sql.
-If you did not exclude "civicrm_import_job*" tables in step 1, you must export these tables' data and structure in step 2 along with your custom data tables.
+If you did not exclude "civicrm_import_job*" tables previously, you must export these tables' data and structure along with your custom data tables.

 1. Create a new database for your rebuilt data.
 1. Import the original database structure from the same version of CiviCRM you are currently using: civicrm/sql/civicrm.mysql (this file is found relative to your root civicrm directory)